-Once you’ve got to grips with the terminology around color and with the color wheel, you can start using your knowledge to build out schemes.
+Once you’ve got to grips with the different colors, you can start using your knowledge to build out color schemes.
 A color scheme is simply the way colors are combined or arranged.
-Want more inspiration?
-Check out these eye-catching color combinations.

 A palette comprising just one hue, with different tones or shades.
 Think Oreo’s different shades of blue.

-A palette made from colors that appear next to each other on the color wheel.
-These combinations tend to be particularly harmonious, as seen in agricultural firm John Deere’s palette of greens and yellow.
+A palette made from colors that complement each other, as seen in agricultural firm John Deere’s brand color palette of greens and yellow.

 A palette built from three colors taken from evenly-spaced parts of the wheel.
 Burger King’s red, blue and yellow is a classic example.

-It’s also worth researching how your colors compare to those of your competitors – too similar to competing brands, and you risk getting lost in the crowd – and what your colors mean in a global context.
-For example, in France and Germany yellow denotes envy, whereas in the UK green is a traditionally envious color.
+It’s also worth researching how your business colors compare to your competitors – and whether they’re going to make you stand out – and what your business’s color palette means in a global context.
+For example, in France and Germany yellow denotes envy, while in the UK green is the traditionally envious color.

 Ready to go further?
 MOO Business Services can help you with all things print and design.
 With three service plans that cater to different business needs, there’s never been an easier way to make your brand shine.